esoma/event/README.md

 Functions that take the same arguments and return void may be bound to the Event.
-A bound function will automatically be unbound when the bind ( std::shared_ptr<Event<???>::Bind>) falls out of scope.
+A bound function will automatically be unbound when the bind ( std::shared_ptr&lt;Event&lt;Args...&gt;::Bind&gt;) falls out of scope.
 Binds can safely outlive the respective Event.
-Alternativley a function can be permanently bound using the Event::permanent_bind method.
+Alternatively a function can be permanently bound using the Event::permanent_bind method.
 ```cpp
 Event<int> my_event;
 {